 What is Wi-Fi Calling?

-Wi-Fi Calling enables you to make calls and text internationally at no charge through a Wi-Fi network.
-This service is very convenient if you’re travelling or want to contact a loved one abroad, and enables you to communicate without using apps like Skype, WhatsApp or Messenger.
+Wi-Fi Calling enables you to make calls and text using a Wi-Fi network.
+A great way to overcome mobile signal reception problems or to minimize roaming charges abroad.
+This service enables you to communicate without using apps like Skype, WhatsApp or Messenger.

 Checking your phone’s compatibility with Wi-Fi Calling